abhikesh/abhikesh/README.md

 # 👋 Hi, I'm Abhikesh Nag

 Welcome to my GitHub!
 I'm passionate about **machine learning**, **data science**, and building impactful solutions.
-As a consultant with [Santa Fe Research](https://yourcompanywebsite.com), I work on innovative projects that bridge cutting-edge technology with real-world applications.
+As a consultant, I work on innovative projects that bridge cutting-edge technology with real-world applications.

 ---